Permanent residence - Regular full-time employment

 Working as a self-employed can be part of the assessment of whether you meet the basic employment requirement.

-You will have to document that the work as a self-employed carries the weight equivalent of a full-time employment with an average of at least 30 hours per week.
-Furthermore you must report the profit/loss to the tax authorities and you must have paid VAT as required by law.
+You must document that the work as self-employed carries the weight equivalent of a full-time employment with an average of at least 30 hours per week.
+This corressponds to at least 120 hours per month.
+You must also document that the work can be characterized as main occupation in order to become self-sufficient.
+Furthermore, you must report the business' profit/loss and legally required VAT returns to the tax authorities.

 If you are assisting a self-employed spouse, this can also be taken into account when the Immigration Service assesses if you meet the employment requirement.